questras/TableOfContentsGenerator/README.md

 Script that generates table of contents based on headers in markdown language text.
 Script deletes previous table of content and creates new one according to file.

+Unsolved(yet) problems:
+- # in comments break the link creating method

 ## Usage:
 Run the script specifying input file path and (optionally) output file path.